Holiday with your Dog in Devon

 - My mates bring their own beds and usually a throw for furniture – spoils the fun for other dogs if you ask me, but apparently some people don’t like doggy sofas.
 Strange these humans…

 - You’ll like it here coz you get to stay with your pack – dogs aren’t left in the accommodation (some pups can’t help having a good chew can they – and that gets expensive).

 - There’s no cats – ‘cept the neighbours’ ones.
 Pity that.
 I wish people would bring their cats coz I love them.
 Couldn’t eat a whole one though…

-- There are a few other rules, like not eating the free-range chickens and not bothering livestock, but if you come to visit you’ll get all the details.
-If you want to check, sniff out the
+- There are a few other rules, like not eating the chickens and not bothering livestock and not running rampant during the bird nesting season, but if you come to visit you’ll get all the details.
+If you want to check, sniff out the small print.